rust-lang/rust/src/doc/trpl/static-and-dynamic-dispatch.md

 `&mut Foo` and `Box<T>` to `Box<Foo>`, but that's all at the moment.
 Coercions and casts are identical.

-This operation can be seen as "erasing" the compiler's knowledge about the specific type of the pointer, and hence trait objects are sometimes referred to "type erasure".
+This operation can be seen as "erasing" the compiler's knowledge about the specific type of the pointer, and hence trait objects are said to employ "type erasure".

 ### Representation

 Let's start simple, with the runtime representation of a trait object.
-The `std::raw` module contains structs with layouts that are the same as the complicated build-in types, [including trait objects][stdraw]:
+The `std::raw` module contains structs with layouts that are the same as the several built-in types, [including trait objects][stdraw]:

 ```rust
 # mod foo {